chef/chef-web-docs/chef_master/source/resource_windows_env.rst

 =====================================================
 .. tag resource_env_actions

-This resource has the following actions:
+The windows_env resource has the following actions:

 ``:create``
    Default.
 Create an environment variable.
 If an environment variable already exists (but does not match), update that environment variable to match.